Gamma120/minimal-web-scraper/docs/source/tutorials/minimal_web_scraper.rst

             return scraped_items

-Here what it look like at the end:
+Here what it looks like at the end:

 .. code-block:: python